pgvibe/pgvibe/packages/client/ARCHITECTURE.md

 ### Vision Statement

-ZenQ is a **PostgreSQL-native** TypeScript query builder that provides compile-time type safety, immutable query building, and direct PostgreSQL integration.
-By focusing exclusively on PostgreSQL, ZenQ leverages the full power of PostgreSQL's advanced features without the limitations of multi-database abstraction layers.
+pgvibe is a **PostgreSQL-native** TypeScript query builder that provides compile-time type safety, immutable query building, and direct PostgreSQL integration.
+By focusing exclusively on PostgreSQL, pgvibe leverages the full power of PostgreSQL's advanced features without the limitations of multi-database abstraction layers.

 ### Core Philosophy